More Than 10 Years of eMotimo

 Is the ST4 still worth it?

 The eMotimo spectrum ST4 is our flagship product and will continue to get better.
 Will it be the last product we make?
 No. But, you're buying into something that was built to last for years, and instead of having to replace it with a fancy new gadget every year, we're able to continue to innovate and invest in the machine that started the 4-axis revolution.
 It's a rarity when a product continues to appreciate in value and expand its capabilities after you purchase it.
-With an upgrade path available to take the ST4 to an ST4.3, we are helping users to grow their capabilities within the eMotimo ecosystem without additional large investments.
+We've got upcoming announcements showing how this rig will continue to grow and enable our users.

 Stay Tuned

-COVID has slowed us down a little bit, but the innovation drives us forward.
+COVID has slowed us down a little bit, but the innovation drives forward.
 We know there's always a lot of choice in the market, with lots of marketing promises, but the spectrum ST4 is a proven and reliable product that is still leading the portable motion control market.
-Follow us on social and sign up for our mailing list to see where the eMotimo and the motion control industry is going.
+Follow us to see where the ST4 and the industry is going next.